sympy/sympy/doc/src/guides/contributing/deprecations.md

   example, write "the abc keyword to func() is deprecated" instead of just "the abc keyword is deprecated".
-That way if a user has a larger line of code that is using the deprecated functionality, it will be easier for them to see exactly which part is causing it.
+That way if a user has a larger line of code that is using the deprecated functionality, it will be easier for them to see exactly which part is causing the warning.

 - A deprecation note in the relevant docstring(s).
 This should use the [`deprecated`](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-deprecated)